-Markoff, the son of a well-to-do dentist, has been described by some who know him as cocky or arrogant, suggesting an underlying attitude of self-importance, grandiosity and possible sense of entitlement.
+Markoff, the son of a well-to-do dentist, has been described by some who know him as cocky or arrogant, suggesting an underlying attitude of self-importance, grandiosity, and possible sense of entitlement.
 Unlike what might typically be expected of a true antisocial personality, he has no known prior criminal history.
-Nor, from what we know so far, is there the prior requisite pattern of violent, cruel, destructive or deceitful behavior beginning before age fifteen.
-If he in fact committed these crimes, he would appear to be extremely interpersonally exploitative, selfishly taking advantage of vulnerable victims to achieve his own financial and/or sexual ends, with little or no conscience, empathy or respect for their feelings or families.
-Such an individual could, hypothetically, be diagnostically described as manifesting some, if not all, of the hallmarks of both Antisocial and Narcissistic Personality Disorder.
+Nor, from what we know so far, is there the prior requisite pattern of violent, cruel, destructive, or deceitful behavior beginning before age 15.
+If he in fact committed these crimes, he would appear to be extremely interpersonally exploitative, selfishly taking advantage of vulnerable victims to achieve his own financial and/or sexual ends, with little or no conscience, empathy, or respect for their feelings or families.
+Such an individual could, hypothetically, be diagnostically described as manifesting some, if not all, of the hallmarks of both antisocial and narcissistic personality disorder.
 (See my previous post.)

-There are also reports that Ms. Huckaby was a "person of interest" in an arson investigation from 2007, in which the house where she resided at that time sustained deliberate fire damage on two separate occasions.
+There are also reports that Huckaby was a "person of interest" in an arson investigation from 2007, in which the house where she resided at that time sustained deliberate fire damage on two separate occasions.
 Court documents and interviews with family members show Huckaby had a very chaotic personal life.
-In 2002, she was granted a restraining order against a boyfriend who had an extensive criminal record, and had another restraining order from her previous marriage, according to San Joaquin County court records.
-She went through a volatile divorce, filed bankruptcy, and reportedly wrestled constantly with depression and suicidality as she struggled to hold down a steady job and raise a child as a single parent.
-Any time a defendant such as this has a long-standing history of stormy interpersonal relationships, unstable self-image and mood, labile emotions, impulsivity, recurrent suicidal or self-mutilating behavior, chronic feelings of emptiness, abandonment, depression, hopelessness, anxiety and inappropriate rage, the underlying diagnostic possibility of Borderline Personality Disorder must be considered.
+In 2002, she was granted a restraining order against a boyfriend who had an extensive criminal record and had another restraining order from her previous marriage, according to San Joaquin County court records.
+She went through a volatile divorce, filed for bankruptcy, and reportedly wrestled constantly with depression and suicidality as she struggled to hold down a steady job and raise a child as a single parent.
+Any time a defendant such as this has a long-standing history of stormy interpersonal relationships, unstable self-image and mood, labile emotions, impulsivity, recurrent suicidal or self-mutilating behavior, chronic feelings of emptiness, abandonment, depression, hopelessness, anxiety and inappropriate rage, the underlying diagnostic possibility of borderline personality disorder must be considered.